-Beans—all of them.
-From coffee to cacao to chickpeas and all the rest, the benefits of beans are saving the planet and everyone on it.
+Beans — from coffee to cacao to chickpeas — the benefits of beans are saving the planet and everyone on it.

 Now, beans are replacing our longstanding meat-and-dairy-heavy Western diet, reducing the impact on the environment and improving our health.